 - Person 26: Ryoichi Hosoya—Saw improvements in function while on trial.
 Saw reversal and slowing of progression while in trial. https://www.squamishchief.com/community/hope-for-an-als-cure-for-squamish-ski-instructor-and-others-like-him-1.24146741. https://twitter.com/hosoyawinnie?lang=en

 - Possible persons 30 and 31—Two ladies who do not wish to go public, cited in a meeting of an organization I belong to.
 Might be separate but I suspect this is referring to Cathy Martin.

 - Possible person 32—I saw another person NurOwn has worked on who attended the No More Excuses protest June 12.
 I’ll try to track down their name.
 Might be a duplicate of one of the above.

 - Possible person 33—Dawn mentions another Phase 3 participant she talked with during the trial who went from not being able to walk at for 15 months to walking again.
 Might be a duplicate.

 The above are just those I stumbled upon.
-There are probably many more.
-Only about 160 have received the drug over the 10 years it’s been in trial!
+There are probably several more.
+Only about 160 have received the treatment over the 10 years it’s been in trial!

 Thanks go to Mike Henson for several of these.